 - Do I need to define a custom Code Signing Entitlements file in Xcode?

-To understand when entitlements are required and how to configure them properly, see Adding Capabilities.
+To understand when entitlements are required and how to configure them properly, see Add a capability to a target.